 All legitimate UK investment platforms must be authorised and regulated by the Financial Conduct Authority (FCA).
 You can check any platform's regulatory status on the FCA Register.
 Every platform we compare on this page is FCA regulated.

 Fees shown are platform fees only.
 Individual fund charges (OCF/TER) apply on top.
 Always check the latest fees on each platform before opening an account.
-Information accurate as of April 2026.
+Pricing verified 18 April 2026 against each provider's own fees page.

 The "best" platform depends entirely on your situation.
 Here are the key factors to consider when choosing where to invest your money.

 Portfolio size matters.
 If you are investing under £20,000, a zero-fee platform like Trading 212 is almost always the cheapest option.
-As your portfolio grows past £50,000, flat-fee platforms like Interactive Investor (from £4.99/month) become better value than percentage-based platforms, where the fee grows with your balance.
+As your portfolio grows past £50,000, flat-fee platforms like Interactive Investor (Core from £5.99/month) become better value than percentage-based platforms, where the fee grows with your balance.

 Think about what you want to invest in.
 If you want access to thousands of funds and detailed research, Hargreaves Lansdown offers the widest selection.
 If you are happy with a simple global index fund approach, Vanguard or Trading 212 will serve you well at a much lower cost.
 If you want to pick individual shares, Trading 212 or Freetrade offer commission-free stock trading.